Privacy and Responsible Information Sharing Act 2024 and Record Keeping Obligations

 A State record, or personal information contained in a State record, cannot be deleted upon request.

-The State Records Act 2000 (the Act) sets out the requirements for record-keeping for all State and local government authorities in Western Australia.
-Under the Act, there are a number of retention and disposal authorities for categories of State records, which specify the minimum period of time for which different categories of State records must be retained, and authorise the destruction or archiving of records after this period has expired.
-When a State record containing personal information is no longer required to be retained, it should be destroyed or permanently de-identified in accordance with IPP 4.2, having regard to your organisation’s documented procedures.
+The State Records Act 2000 sets out the requirements for record keeping for all State organisations in Western Australia.
+There are many retention and disposal authorities for different categories of State records.
+These authorities set the minimum time each type of record must be retained and authorises records to be destroyed or archived after this period has expired.
+When a State record containing personal information is no longer required to be retained, it should be destroyed or permanently de-identified in accordance with IPP 4.2, having regard to an organisation’s documented procedures.

-For completeness, the PRIS Act will also provide that individuals may request an IPP entity to correct their personal information if it is not accurate, complete and up-to-date under IPP 6.5.
-However, IPP 6 will only apply to contracted service providers.
+For completeness, the PRIS Act also permits individuals to request an IPP entity correct their personal information if it is inaccurate, incomplete and out of date under IPP 6.
+However, IPP 6 only applies to contracted service providers.

 A client has written to request that we correct their personal information.
 Can State records be altered?

-Section 45 of the FOI Act provides that individuals have a right to apply to an agency for amendment of personal information about them, if the information is inaccurate, incomplete, out of date or misleading.
+Section 45 of the Freedom of Information Act 1992 (FOI Act) provides that individuals have a right to apply to an agency for amendment of personal information about them, if the information is inaccurate, incomplete, out of date or misleading.

 Section 48 of the FOI Act specifies the ways in which personal information may be amended in response to an amendment application.
 Among other things, it provides that an agency is not to obliterate or remove information or destroy a document without written certification from the Information Commissioner.

-Refer to Records Management Advice: Retention of Personal Information
+Records Management Advice - Retention of Personal Information

-Refer also to the guidance issued by the WA Office of the Information Commissioner (OIC WA)
+Privacy guidance issued by the WA Office of the Information Commissioner

 Should personal information in State archives be redacted before release?